Artographer: a Curatorial Interface for Art Space Exploration: Curatorial Values for Media Interface Design

-HCI CST literature has often emphasized \emph{composition tools} that directly support the production of creative artifacts~\cite{compositiontools}.
-Artographer does \textit{not} center artifact production, but it is certainly a creativity support tool, and what \citeauthor{CasualCreators}~\cite{CasualCreators} would call a \textit{casual creator}: ``an interactive system that encourages the fast, confident, and pleasurable exploration of a possibility space, resulting in the creation or discovery of surprising new artifacts that bring feelings of pride, ownership, and creativity.''

-Several participants in our study exhibited behaviors in Artographer that \citeauthor{nelson_curious_2018} describe as characteristic of ``curious users of casual creators'', e.g., making larger leaps in the design space or prodding at its edges~\cite{nelson_curious_2018}. \textit{Curious use} is motivated by curiosity about the casual creator and the space of possibilities it interfaces, in contrast with more goal-driven or artifact-driven use.
-As discussed in Section \ref{sec:friction}, multiple participants experienced moments of ‘distraction’ in Artographer --- moments where, despite being \textit{explicitly} asked to complete a goal-driven, time-restricted task, they found themselves following their curiosity instead.
-Future work might explore how aspects of interface design itself (e.g., visibility, friction) can create conditions that pique curiosity---scaffolding the creative goals of curious users and facilitating serendipitous discovery (e.g., exposing underexplored areas).
+Several participants in our study exhibited behaviors in Artographer that \citeauthor{nelson_curious_2018} describe as characteristic of ``curious users of casual creators,'' e.g., making larger leaps in the design space or prodding at its edges~\cite{nelson_curious_2018}. \textit{Curious use} is intrinsically motivated by curiosity in the space of possibilities available for exploration, in contrast with goal-driven or artifact-driven use.
+Future work might explore how aspects of interface design can best pique curiosity---scaffolding the goals of curious users, or facilitating serendipity by drawing users toward underexplored areas.

-Systems that make creative activities more visible, like a similarity-clustered spatial map, hold \textit{methodological} promise for creativity research.
-Prior work has proposed the use of \textit{expressive range analysis techniques} to visualize and evaluate how a CST supports access to a possibility space~\cite{smith_analyzing_2010, kreminski_evaluating_2022}.
-More visible and tangible evaluation instruments can give researchers \textit{and participants }real-time insights into their behavior as they interact with a system~\cite{isbister_sensual_2006}.
-With experimental systems that make a range of creative behaviors more readily observable, we can build a richer understanding of the vast spectrum of goals, strategies, needs, and attitudes that creative users bring into conversation with their tools.
-Already, we see that this spectrum is more diverse, dynamic, and pluralistic than artifact-centered CST studies can capture alone.